cleberte88/cleberte88/README.md

   <img src="https://capsule-render.vercel.app/api?text=&animation=fadeIn&type=waving&color=gradient&height=100"/>
 </p>

-### Olá!
-Me chamo Cleberte Rodrigues 👋
+## Hi!
+My name is Cleberte Rodrigues 👋

-# Biografia
+# Biography

-Sou estudante na área de programação a pouco tempo, atualmente tenho conhecimentos de HTML, CSS, JS e estou iniciando meus estudos com ReactJs, estudo no meu tempo livre, sempre aperfeiçoando e criando novos projetos para aprendizagem e aumento de conhecimento.
+I'm a student in the programming area for a short time, currently I have knowledge of HTML, CSS, JS and I'm starting my studies with ReactJs, I study in my spare time, always improving and creating new projects for learning and increasing knowledge.

 <div align="center">
   <a href="https://github.com/cleberte88">